Last Updated on 17/09/2020 by Adina

 - a small bunch of parsley

-Chop the parsley and give it over the salad just before serving.
+- Chop the parsley and sprinkle it over the salad just before serving.